 Considering the points above, it’s clear that the novel coronavirus—responsible for COVID-19 and a devastating pandemic—is something to take seriously, for both yourself and the people around you.
 Simple but effective ways you can help curb the spread of the virus include: practicing proper social distancing, washing your hands, and wearing a mask in public.

 Testing has also been one of the most important ways to better understand the coronavirus outbreak, prevent its spread, and provide personal peace of mind.
-Everlywell provides an FDA-authorized COVID-19 Test Home Collection Kit that is easy to use and provides accurate test results—typically within 24-48 hours of the lab receiving your sample.
-If you believe you may have contracted the virus and are experiencing symptoms, consider using the Everlywell COVID-19 Test.
+Everlywell provides an FDA-authorized COVID-19 Test Home Collection Kit DTC* that is easy to use and provides accurate test results—typically within 24-48 hours of the lab receiving your sample.
+If you believe you may have contracted the virus, are experiencing symptoms, or want to test proactively for peace of mind, consider using the Everlywell COVID-19 Test Home Collection Kit DTC*.

 1. WHO Coronavirus Disease (COVID-19) Dashboard.
 WOrld HealthOrganization.
 URL.
 Accessed September 28, 2020.